McIntosh Loudspeaker Division Part 1

 1974

-About this time we purchased a coil winding machine recommended by George Krenz, a well known voice coil supplier.
+About this time we purchase a coil winding machine recommended by George Krenz, a well known voice coil supplier.
 We also purchase a curing oven and a magnetizer.
 The magnetizer is a capacitor storage impulse type made by RFL labs in New Jersey.

 1975